pheebcodes/personal-site/content/blog/posts/2023-05-28-blocking-hacker-news.md

 Referer are still able to access your site as normal. you can do that by running `curl [your site url] -L`.

-and like, that's it, man. you can now rest easy at night knowing your site or blog is protected by the ghost of john mcafee. if you _aren't_ on netlify and this method is completely useless to you, godspeed.
+and like, that's it. you can now rest easy at night knowing your site or blog is protected by the ghost of john mcafee. if you _aren't_ on netlify and this method is completely useless to you, godspeed.

-on a more serious note, i hope you enjoyed the first post here. i am planning on posting more serious stuff (in content, not tone), like about the macropad firmware i'm currently prototyping in rust using [embassy](https://embassy.dev). in the long-term future i would like to produce some macropads using the firmware as well (trying... to not... put the cart before the horse again), but regardless expect a mix of web coding, embedded coding, and electrical engineering content on here.
+on a more serious note, i hope you enjoyed the first post here. i am planning on posting more serious stuff (in content, not tone), like about the macropad firmware i'm currently prototyping in rust using [embassy](https://embassy.dev). in the long-term future i would like to produce some macropads using the firmware as well (trying... to not... put the cart before the horse again).